-A river / streams flow rate can be measure by a number of methods including on site measurement such as bucket and pipes, cross section/velocity and salt flow.
-This is outside scope of this workshop but important to understand and local community can help in undertaking with assistance from local Government Energy or Environment Department.
+A river / streams flow rate can be measured by several methods including on site measurement such as bucket and pipes, cross section/velocity and salt flow.
+This is outside scope of this workshop but important to understand and the local community can help in undertaking with assistance from local Government Energy or Environment Department.